racheesingh/py-birth-weight-prediction/README.md

 # Low Birth Weight Prediction with Machine Learning Algorithms
-Based on the data set, I predict the possibility of low birth weight of a child given the following set of features:
+Based on the data set, this algorithm predicts the possibility of low birth weight of a child given the following set of features:

 * Age of the Mother in Years
 * Weight in Pounds at the Last Menstrual Period